Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Most US citizens use their SSN to check their credit score — and having an SSN is required to get copies of your credit reports with AnnualCreditReport.com.

-To check your credit reports and credit score with your ITIN, you can reach out to each credit bureau directly.
+To check your credit reports and credit score with your ITIN, contact each credit bureau directly.
 The three major credit bureaus are TransUnion, Equifax and Experian.
+You may need to make the request in writing or over the phone since some credit bureaus don’t have online access set up for ITIN.

-You’re entitled to a free copy of your credit report from each bureau once every 12 months, and reviewing your own credit reports and score do not harm your credit score.
+You’re entitled to a free copy of your credit report from each bureau once every 12 months, and reviewing your own credit reports and credit score does not harm your credit score.

-As an immigrant or noncitizen, it may be possible to get a nontraditional credit check.
-This could help you get a loan without a credit history.
+As an immigrant or non-citizen, it may be possible to get a nontraditional credit check, which could help you get a loan without a credit history.

 Nontraditional credit references can include:

-• A history of payments for utility bills like gas, electric, water or cable TV.
+• Payment history for utility bills like gas, electric, water or cable TV

-Try to have at least three nontraditional credit references — they can really help if each show 12 months of on-time payments.
+Try to have a minimum of three nontraditional credit references — they can really help if each shows at least 12 months of on-time payments.

 Are there borrowing restrictions for nonresidents or immigrants?

-Even when you find a lender that works with nonresidents, you may face some restrictions:
+Even when you find a lender that works with immigrants and nonresidents, you may face some restrictions, such as:

 • If you don’t have a consistent credit history, you may be required to apply with a cosigner.

-• If you’re a nonresident who will be in the US for a limited time, approval for a loan may be hard.
+• If you’re a non-citizen who will be in the US for a limited time, approval for a loan may be hard.
+If you do qualify for a loan, lenders may offer shorter repayment terms to align with your visa duration to reduce their risk.

-• If you have diplomatic immunity, it means that you aren’t subject to US laws — so you aren’t legally liable to pay back the loan.
+• If you have diplomatic immunity, you aren’t subject to US laws — so you aren’t legally liable to pay back the loan.
 That’s a risk most lenders aren’t willing to take.

 Personal loans for nonresidents

-A personal loan for nonresidents is similar to a personal loan for residents: If approved, you can use the money you receive to cover almost any expense.
-You pay back the principal amount — the money you borrowed — plus interest over the term.
+A personal loan for nonresidents is similar to a personal loan for residents.
+If approved, you can use the money you receive to cover almost any expense.
+You pay back the money you borrowed, plus interest over the term.

 Applying for a personal loan as an immigrant or non-US resident

 The paperwork required to fill out your application depends on the type of loan you’re applying for and the lender you’re applying with.
-In general, loans are only granted to people who plan to continue working in the US for at least three years or through the duration of the loan.
+In general, lenders only grant loans to people who plan to continue working in the US for at least three years or through the loan’s duration.

-As an international student, you likely haven’t built up a credit history in the US.
-Lenders don’t require you to have excellent credit, but you might be required to have a US cosigner.
+As an international student on an F1 visa, you likely haven’t built up a credit history in the US to qualify for a student loan on your own.
+Lenders don’t require you to have excellent credit, but they might require you to have a US cosigner.

 If you don’t have a cosigner, you still have some options.
-Some lenders like Mpower and Prodigy specialize in student loans for international students.
+Lenders like Mpower and Prodigy specialize in student loans for F1 international students.
 Rather than looking at your credit score and current income, these lenders consider your academic record and how much you might earn in the future.

 Mortgages for permanent and nonpermanent US residents

-Financing a home loan or mortgage as a nonresident is difficult, but not impossible.
-The ease of application usually depends on your residency status.
+Financing a home loan or mortgage as a nonresident may be challenging, but it can be done.
+The ease of application usually depends on your residency status, visa type and income.

-Generally, you can apply for a home loan if you are a permanent resident with a valid green card (Form I-551), or a nonpermanent resident with a valid work visa.
-If you’re neither of those, you may run into trouble finding a lender willing to finance a mortgage.
+Generally, you’re eligible for a home loan if you are a permanent resident with a valid green card (Form I-551) or a nonpermanent resident with a valid work visa and an ITIN.
+If you’re neither, it will be more difficult to find a lender willing to finance a mortgage.

 What do I need to apply for a mortgage as a nonresident?